-- (1) Application for admission with paid application fee; and - (2) Financial statement signed by student and sponsor; and - (3) Proof of Immunization Form; and
+- (1) Application for admission with paid application fee of \$30; and - (2) Statement of financial backing signed by student and sponsor; and - (3) Proof of Immunization Form; and - (4) Official TOEFL score of no less than 500 (paper-based test), 173 (computer-based test), or 61 (internet-based test); and

-- (4) Official TOEFL score of no less than 500 (paper-based test), 173 (computer-based test), or 61 (internet-based test); and - (5) Complete and official transcripts (native language and English translation) of all university work (Certificate or degree earned must be equivalent to a U.S. bachelors - to be determined by the Graduate School); and - (6) Official GRE or GMAT scores; and - (7) A four-year WES with degree posted.
+- (5) Complete and official transcripts (native language and English translation) of all university work (Certificate or degree earned must be equivalent to a U.S. bachelors - to be determined by the Graduate School); and

+- (6) Official GRE or GMAT scores; and

+- (7) A four-year WES with degree posted.

-All above materials must be submitted before the following deadlines: When applying for Fall Semester, March 1; for Spring Semester, August 1; for Summer Term, January 2.
+All above materials must be submitted before the following deadlines to be considered for entry: When applying for Fall Semester, March 1; for Spring Semester, August 1; for Summer Term, January 2.
 Eligibility is determined by the Dean of the Graduate School.